sriramab/gamamanual/G__GamaArchitecture.md

     * `msi.gama.gui.views`
     * `msi.gama.gui.wizards`
     * `msi.gama.gui.viewers`
-This project also contains the file gama1.7.Eclipse3_8_2.product, when you can configure the application (and also launch the application)
   * `msi.gama.ext` : Gathers all the external libraries upon which GAMA relies upon
     * `msi.gama.lang.gaml` : Contains the gaml.xtext file which defines the GAML grammar
     * `msi.gama.lang.gaml.ui` : Contains the GAML Editor (syntax highlighting, code completion…)